 |First Year students, First-semester transfer students, and Pre-Interior Architecture students

 Delcare your SoHE major using the SoHE Major Declaration form.
 You are not required to complete the Online Major Application.

 Call 608-262-2608 or email email@example.com to discuss your process.

 |Interior Architecture Phase II

 Applications are accepted in spring term only.
 Please see IA Admissions for additional

-The application is currently closed.
-Please check back at the start of Fall and Spring semesters.
+The application is now closed for fall semester.
+Please check back at the start of spring semester.

 - Students can apply for multiple majors and the certificate, but must fill out a separate application for each program

 - Applications are accepted twice a year and are open during the first four weeks of each fall and spring semester

 - Students can apply to a SoHE department a maximum of two times